 Boating during the winter months can still be great fun.
-But it’s still important to remember the need to follow safety protocols at all times due to the special dangers involved in boating during this time of year.
+But it’s still important to remember the need to follow safety protocols at all times especially given the special dangers involved in boating during this time of year.

-As the Christmas break begins, families head out to lakes across the state for their holidays.
+Many families will head out to lakes across the state for their holidays as the Christmas break begins.
 During this time, Lake Lanier and Lake Oconee, as well as other local boating communities, hold special holiday events that attract a number of people to the water.
-Many of these boaters will be new to the activity, thereby increasing the risk of negligent or dangerous boating practices.
+Many of these boaters will be new to the activity, and oftentimes will fail to follow basic safety rules.
+This will lead to an increased risk of negligent or dangerous boating practices, which in turn will result more accidents on Georgia’s lakes.
 There is also the increased risk of people boating while intoxicated during the holidays.
 As with drunk driving in vehicles, drunk boating can also result in serious accidents, oftentimes resulting in fatal injuries.

 According to the National Safety Council, there are three main types of boating accidents –falls overboard, capsizing, and collisions with another boat.
 All of these accidents can mean that one or more persons are thrown into the ice-cold water.
 When a person is in water that is colder than 70 degrees for more than a few minutes, hypothermia can quickly set in.
 Symptoms of hypothermia can include uncontrollable shivering and body tremors.
 Blood circulation in the body slows down.
 The pulse also slows down.
 The person may feel drowsy, weak or low in energy, and may not be able to coordinate his body movements effectively.
 Confusion and disorientation can set in, and finally the person may lose consciousness, drown and die.